Jeffrey Skilling: Enron

-As a consultant for McKinsey & Company, Skilling worked with Enron during 1987, helping the company create a forward market in natural gas.
+As a consultant for McKinsey, Skilling worked with Enron during 1987, helping the company create a forward market in natural gas.
 Skilling impressed Kenneth Lay in his capacity as a consultant, and was hired by Lay during 1990 as chairman and chief executive officer of Enron Finance Corp.
 In 1991, he became the chairman of Enron Gas Services Co., which was a result of the merger of Enron Gas Marketing and Enron Finance Corp.
 Skilling was named CEO and managing director of Enron Capital and Trade Resources, which was the subsidiary responsible for energy trading and marketing.
 He was promoted to president and chief operating officer of Enron during 1997, second only to Lay, while remaining the manager of Enron Capital and Trade Resources.

 During Skilling's management, Enron adopted "mark-to-market" accounting, in which anticipated future profits from any deal were accounted for by estimating their present value rather than historical cost.
 Skilling began advocating a novel idea: by promoting the company's aggressive investment strategy, the company didn't really need any "assets".
 This plan helped make Enron the largest wholesaler of gas and electricity, with $27 billion traded in a quarter.
 On February 12, 2001, Skilling was named CEO of Enron, replacing Lay.
 He was slated to succeed Lay as chairman as well in early 2002, but abruptly resigned six months later on 14 August 2001.

 Skilling joked about the California energy crisis at one meeting of Enron employees by asking, "What is the difference between California and the Titanic?
 At least when the Titanic went down, the lights were on".
 Skilling later attributed the remark to frayed relations between Enron and California.
 His employees, meanwhile, plotted to keep the price of energy high in California.

 On March 28, 2001, PBS's Frontline interviewed Skilling, where he claimed for Enron "We are the good guys.
 We are on the side of angels".

 On April 17, 2001, Skilling made what became an infamous comment during a conference call with financial analysts.
 In response to fund manager Richard Grubman saying "You know, you are the only financial institution that can't produce a balance sheet or cash flow statement with their earnings", Skilling replied: "Thank you very much, we appreciate that... asshole."

+In June 2001, Skilling spoke at the Commonwealth Club of California, where he was heckled by Global Exchange protesters wearing pig masks and was partially struck by a pie on stage.
+A documentary, The Pie's the Limit, was later made about the incident.

 Skilling unexpectedly resigned on August 14 of that year, citing personal reasons, and he soon sold large amounts of his shares in the corporation.
 Then-chairman Kenneth Lay, who previously served as CEO for 15 years, returned as CEO until the company filed for bankruptcy protection during December 2001.
 When brought in front of congressional committees, Skilling stated that he had "no knowledge" of the complicated scandal that would eventually result in Enron's bankruptcy.